edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 >
 > source: [Evening Echo](https://www.echolive.ie/entertainment/whatson/arid-40902209.html)

-I like the mini-review, which correctly identifies the _wooziness_ of the music.
+I like the mini-review, which correctly identifies the music's _wooziness_.
-I have since made far superior music that has received no press, to the point where I have removed _Transitive Nostalgia_ from my Bandcamp (you can still stream/download below).
+Since then I have made far better music that has received no attention.
+The article referred to _Transitive Nostalgia_, which has been made private on my Bandcamp although you can still stream/download below:

 <div style="text-align: center">
     <iframe style="border: 0; width: 350px; height: 350px;" src="https://bandcamp.com/EmbeddedPlayer/album=2113215328/size=large/bgcol=ffffff/linkcol=0687f5/minimal=true/transparent=true/" seamless><a href="https://curtsyrehearsed.bandcamp.com/album/transitive-nostalgia">Transitive Nostalgia by Curtsy Rehearsed</a></iframe>
 </div>

-This exposure to the most minor of press coverage motivated me to explain why I — an academic, non-musician who last _attempted_ music as a teeneager — started this project and what I was trying to achieve.
+The most minor press coverage motivated me to explain why I — an academic, non-musician — started this project.

 ## Soundtracks to Lectures

 My original motivation was to soundtrack lectures.
 During the era of Covid-19 lockdowns I had to teach remotely.
-I wanted to create _good_ lecture videos, which — for me — had to include music.
+I wanted to create _good_ lecture videos, which — for me — _had to include music_.
-In my naivety, I immediately (and fairly) got a copyright strike on YouTube.
+In my naivety, I immediately (and fairly) got a strike on YouTube for using copyrighted music.
-I then found some copyright-free music but hated all of it.
+I then looked for some copyright-free music but hated all of it.
 In the absence of alternatives, I decided to make my own music.

-The resultant songs are an interesting artifact of the time.
+The songs I made are an interesting artifact of the time.
 Most of them are included in the three-part
 _Theory of Parts_ series, named after a metaphysics paper I was then struggling to